kaisadilla/judith/.info/spec.md

 ```

 #### Shared ownership
-Although this is highly discouraged, Judith allows the creation of values that are owned by multiple variables.
+Judith allows the creation of values that are owned by multiple variables.
 To do this, we use a `^` before the name of the type.

 ```judith
 var a: ^Person = get_person()